nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/staticgroup.md

 A given Static Group may contain any number of objects of the appropriate type as members, and an object may belong to any number of Static Groups of the appropriate content-type as a member of each.

 When creating a Static Group, you must provide a unique name for the group and define the Content Type of objects that it contains, for example `dcim.device`.
-You can also optionally provide a description for the group and apply [Tags](tag.md) to it.
+You can also optionally provide a description for the group, assign it to a [Tenant](../core-data-model/tenancy/tenant.md) and/or apply [Tags](tag.md) to it.

 Once created, the Content Type for a Static Group may not be changed, as doing so would invalidate any existing members of this group.
-The name, description, and tags may be updated if desired.
+The name, description, tenant, and tags may be updated if desired.

 Each association of a given object into a given Static Group is recorded by a [Static Group Association](staticgroupassociation.md) database record.